suborbital/reactr/README.md

 	return fmt.Sprintf("finished %s", job.String()), nil
 }

-// OnStart is called when Hive starts up a worker to handle jobs,
+// OnChange is called when Hive starts or stops a worker to handle jobs,
-// and allows the Runnable to set itself up before receiving jobs func (g generic) OnChange(change ChangeEvent) error {
+// and allows the Runnable to set up before receiving jobs or tear down if needed. func (g generic) OnChange(change ChangeEvent) error {
 	return nil
 }